 Joan Goodspeed is the host of Break + Remake, a sustainable craft show.
 When dreaming up projects, she considers the creative challenge and the impact craft materials have on the planet.
 Using thrifted, upcycled and vintage supplies, Joan teaches crafters to be more sustainably mindful.
 Joan Goodspeed has an MFA in Costume Design from CSU, Long Beach with experience as a professional dyer and costume shop manager.
 Her training has paid off because she was awarded the Silver Medal in the made-up Craft Olympics for Fabric Folding by Amber from Damask Love.
 Click here to subscribe to Break + Remake.

 Kimberly Payne is the owner, designer, teacher and all around one woman show at Straight Stitch Designs.
 She learned how to sew from her mom in high school and the desire to create hasn’t stopped since.
 Five years ago with two young kids at home, the need to have something outside raising children was just the push she needed to teach herself to design and draft sewing patterns.
-Kimberly now has a growing sewing pattern business with both PDF and paper patterns carried all over the world.
+Kimberly now has a growing sewing pattern business with both PDF and paper patterns carried all over the world and has recently started hosting sewing workshops in Seattle.
 She looks forward to sharing her knowledge of the indie sewing pattern world with you.

 After earning his MA at the Fashion Institute of Technology, Mark Montano started his career in New York City as a fashion designer working for Oscar de la Renta and then opened his first boutique in the East Village of New York.
 Soon after, he began showing his own collection at NY Fashion Week and was the youngest member to be inducted into the CFDA (Council of Fashion Designers of America) He was also the winner of the coveted Cotton Incorporated Award for design.
 Feeling fashion was not enough, he eventually moved to television to become part of the design team for TLC’s While You Were Out and the host of TLC’s 10 Years Younger, as well as co-host of the Style Network’s My Celebrity Home, We TV’s She’s Moving In, and FOX’s My Home 2.0.
 During this time he was a contributing editor to CosmoGIRL! magazine for ten years.
 He has also dished out décor advice as a contributing editor for The New York Post and Knight Ridder with a weekly Q&A article in over 70 US newspapers.
 Mark is the author of the original The Big-Ass Book of Crafts (which is currently in it’s 29th printing), Super Suite: The Ultimate Bedroom Makeover Guide for Girls, The Big-Ass Book of Crafts 2, The Big Ass Book of Home Decor, The Big-Ass Book of Bling, Dollar Store Décor, Pulp Fiction: Perfect Paper Projects, and Window Treatments & Slipcovers for Dummies.
 He recently produced and hosted his own DIY show titled Make Your Mark for PBS/APT.